 I think it’s fair to say that I am VERY late on the Jenny Han bandwagon.
-It’s also fair to say that I am very happy to finally be on it, and I can’t wait for her future releases now that I am.
+It’s also fair to say that I am very happy to finally be on it, having read both To All the Boys I’ve Loved Before and PS.
+I Still Love You, and I can’t wait for her future releases now that I am.

 I absolutely loved this book series.

 I didn’t know a lot about the series before I started it, in fact all I knew was what I’d read on the blurb.
 I’m a big lover of Young Adult fiction and I get through quite a lot of it on a yearly basis, so I kind of expected it to be the same old teen romance story, but I was pleasantly surprised to find that that was definitely not the case.
 I ordered both books in the series at the same time (wise choice there Hollie) so that I wouldn’t have to wait for the next to arrive from Amazon (or rush into town to Waterstones) between reading.